Mountains & Rocks

 Mining area since pre-historic times

 The summits of Torkofel group are made of limestone, similarly as on the nearby Reisskofel.
-But geological landscape must be more diverse, as all around the main summits once there were many mines of iron, zinc and copper.
-In Dellach, on the southern side of the massif, there is a GeoPark, where on 120 square meters you can learn about milions of years of geological history.
+But geological landscape must be more diverse, as all around the main summits once there were many mines of iron, led, zinc and copper.
+On the area above Dellach, on the southern side of massif, still in the 18th century more than 300 miners were working, but today all operations are closed down.
+In Dellach there is a GeoPark, where on 120 square meters you can learn about milions of years of geological history.

 Another very attractive characteristic of the central Jauken group is a very broad alpine meadow on the south.
 Also the meadow is called Jauken and it gave name to the whole area.
 So, on the altitude between 1800 m and 1900 m along the whole southern flank of the narrow Torkofel massif a broad terrace runs, and also nowadays during summer a lot of cattle can be seen there.
 The hut on Jaukenalm can be reached by a mountain road, but it is closed for public traffic.